-Leasing a new Mercedes from Napleton's Mercedes-Benz of Rochester is an attractive way of getting into the car or SUV of your dreams for a lot less money.
-All it takes is a desire, and a good credit rating.
+Leasing a new Mercedes from Napleton's Mercedes-Benz of Rochester is an attractive way of getting into the car or SUV of your dreams for less.
 But first, there are many questions needing answers before signing on the dotted line.

 Here are a few: